Derrius Thompson

-Derrius Damon Thompson (born July 5, 1977) is an American former professional football wide receiver in the National Football League (NFL) for the Washington Redskins and the Miami Dolphins.
+Derrius Damon Thompson (born July 5, 1977) is an American former professional football player who was a wide receiver in the National Football League (NFL) for the Washington Redskins and the Miami Dolphins.
+He played college football for the Baylor Bears.

 Biography

 He graduated from Cedar Hill High School in Cedar Hill, Texas, in 1995.
 He majored sports management at Baylor University, playing college football for the Baylor Bears.
 He was signed by the Washington Redskins, as a undrafted free agent, in 1999.
 In 2003, he signed for the Miami Dolphins.
 Thompson famously caught the game winning touchdown against the eventual Super Bowl champions in the 2004 season.